Chapter 2 Data cleaning and exploration

 ## `binwidth`.

-## Warning: Removed 2 rows containing non-finite values
+## Warning: Removed 2 rows containing non-finite outside the

 Flipper length is also bimodal, with prominent peaks approximately centered around 190 and 220 mm.